 The Trust structure is made up of 5 members who appoint the trust board, comprising 11 trustees.
-Currently there is 1 member and 2 trustee vacancies which are being advertised.
-The trust board appoints its sub-committees (where required) and Local Governing Bodies for each academy.
+Currently there is a member vacancy which is being advertised.
+The trust board appoints its subcommittees (where required) and Local Governing Bodies for each academy.
 A scheme of delegation sets out the specific roles and responsibilities of the trust board, sub committees and Local Governing Bodies.